-The first week of December, Northeast Texas was hit with a whammy of a winter storm.
-Some areas got snow, some got sleet, still others got rain.
-We got ICE and lots of it.
-Our ranch was hit hard and the ice accumulation was so heavy that we listened fearfully in the dark while many trees came crashing down all night long as the storm raged on.
+Our homestead was hit hard and the ice accumulation was so heavy that we listened fearfully in the dark while many trees came crashing down all night long as the storm raged on.
 The next morning at first light we tentatively stepped out into what looked like an icy war zone.

-The damage was severe, power was out and trees had collapsed everywhere including along our county road – completely blocking it off.
+The damage was severe, power was out and trees had collapsed everywhere including along our county road – completely blocking it off along with our own escape route.
 With only half of our road paved and the other half dirt we knew as soon as the ground started to thaw we would be stuck for the duration.
 (We’ve begged our county commissioner for years to finish paving that tiny strip of our road but that’s a story for another time…)

-Now over a month since that frightening day in December, the cleanup continues on our homestead & we have been working hard to clean up the mess left behind.
+Even after all this time since that frightening day, the cleanup continues on our homestead & we have been working hard to clean up the mess left behind.
 Some of the damaged trees are large Bois D’Arc trees, also known as Ironwood trees.
-They’re so solid that they’re rot resistant and are much valued for use in posts for buildings or fences but their density makes them brutal on a chainsaw’s chain.
+They’re so solid that they’re rot resistant and are much valued for use in posts for buildings or fences.
+But their density makes them brutal on a chainsaw’s chain.

 Thankfully RancherMan was able to purchase an inexpensive *Electric Chain Saw Sharpener.
 He was surprised at how quickly & easily it sharpened a dull blade, even noting that the chain seemed sharper than it was when it was new.
 All I know is it kept us from having to have our chains professionally sharpened or replacing them prematurely.